 I’m scared what people will say about my work?

-Every writer feels this and it never goes away, so it is a problem you have to lean into a little bit.
-You just have to accept that's how you will feel.
-It is also true that you can never please everyone, but if you write from a point of honesty then it will always connect with others.
+Every writer feels this and it never goes away, so it is a problem you have to learn to lean into.
+You have to accept that's how you will feel.
+It is also true that you can never please everyone, but if you write from a point of honesty then it will always connect with someone.
 Writing to ‘please’ is a huge mistake and this is when your writing won’t work.
 I hate to admit it, but I think I’ve made that mistake in the past.
 As mentioned, just be honest with yourself and you'll be surprised at how many problems it fixes.
-In life, too!

 What is the best advice you can give a new writer?